 LF Ron Gant of Victoria, Texas.
-Hit 321 homers in a 16-year career, starting out with the Atlanta Braves.
+He hit 321 homers in a 16-year career, starting out with the Atlanta Braves.
 Won Pennants with them in 1991 and '92, and also reached the postseason with the Braves in '93, the Cincinnati Reds in '95, the St. Louis Cardinals in '96 and the Oakland Athletics in 2001.

 Honorable Mention to Carl Crawford of Houston.
-It's too soon to put him ahead of Gant, but he's already a 4-time All-Star, a .295 career hitter, a 3-time AL leader in triples, a 4-time AL leader in stole bases – 401 total – and has 1,427 hits, and has led the Tampa Bay Rays to the 2008 AL Pennant and has them tied for first in the AL East at the moment, and he's only 28.
+It's too soon to put him ahead of Gant, but he's already a 4-time All-Star, a .295 career hitter, a 3-time AL leader in triples, a 4-time AL leader in stole bases – 401 total – and has 1,427 hits, and has led the Tampa Bay Rays to the 2008 AL Pennant and has them tied for 1st in the AL East at the moment, and he's only 28.

 CF Clarence "Cito" Gaston of Corpus Christi, Texas.
 A rookie with the expansion San Diego Padres in 1969, he was an All-Star for them in 1970 with a .318 batting average, 29 homers and 93 RBIs.
 But he never approached those numbers again, struck out too much, and was last a regular at age 29 and last played in the bigs at 34.
 Still, he's the best of a bad lot, and having won the World Series with the Toronto Blue Jays in 1992 and ’93, he’s also the manager of this team as well.